What You Need to Know About Child, Family, or School Social Worker

 Featured schools near , edit

-What Every Child, Family, or School Social Worker Should Know
+Qualities of a Child, Family, or School Social Worker

-Child, Family, and School Social Workers state the following job skills are important in their day-to-day work.
+When polled, Child, Family, and School Social Workers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.